Squash rackets. They’re how you hit the ball.

 - Squash Source readers have left valuable comments around the site.

-- I’ve personally done a number of video reviews over the years.
+- I’ve personally done a number of video reviews over the years — check out my YouTube channel for the latest videos

 - I try to also include reviews done on other squash equipment sites.